codebar/tutorials/version-control/introduction/tutorial.md

 ---
 layout: page
-title: Introduction to Version Control and git
+title: Version Control and Git
 ---

+## Introduction to Version Control and Git

+###Objectives

+In this tutorial we are going to look what:

+* What is Version Control?
+* Why you need it?
+* Setting up a repository
+* Commiting to a repository

+###Goal

+Today we will set up an account on Github (if you do not have one yet) and set up a new project and commit a file to that project.

 ## What is Version Control?

-Version control is a way that you can manage and track any changes you make to your files.
+Version control is a way of recording all changes to a file or set of files over a period of time.

-### Google docs revision history
+### Google Docs revision history
-Google docs, for example, keeps a revision history of any document you create and modify.
+Google Docs, for example, keeps a revision history of any document you create and modify.

 Have a look [at this Google document](https://docs.google.com/document/d/10kHJKXHLa-V8G6vVQoDiS6cTPvJoXnj_-SDvfQdziFk/edit?usp=sharing).